Wednesday 18 April 2012

 In 1988, my mother asked me to go and see Bruce Springsteen with her, and I said no.

 Like an entire generation, she was heartbroken when he died.
-It wasn't until, a good decade later, that she managed to find someone else whose music meant something like as much to her; and that person was Bruce Springsteen.
+It wasn't until about seven years later that she managed to find someone else whose music meant something like as much to her, and that person was Bruce Springsteen.
 I clearly remember a Saturday in 1984 or 1985, when I went with her to HMV in Guildford so she could get herself some of his music, having been ensnared by 'Dancing In The Dark' on the radio.
 She came away with not only Born In The USA, but also The River, Nebraska, Darkness On the Edge Of Town and Born To Run.
 For the rest of her life, she would buy Bruce Springsteen's albums on the day they were released.

 Part of the love affair was seeing him in concert.
 I get this now: I understand.
 I've seen him in concert myself five times.
 There's no one like him.
 But at the time, I was a snotty teenager who thought he understood everything.
 So, I teased my mum about her new obsession.
 I'd make fun of the way he sang, of the way he dressed, of the way he punched his fist in the air while he sang 'Born In the USA'.
 She never gave up trying to convince me otherwise, though.
 She sat me down in front of Springsteen's 'Detroit Medley' at the end of a 1985 Whistle Test, as if to say that anyone who liked rock 'n' roll would simply have to like this.
 How could I not?
 Years later I'd begrudgingly admit that I quite liked the quiet stuff: 'Atlantic City'; things like that.
 But I resisted the other stuff with a stubbornness that defied logic.